BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 Persuasive Text Structure

-This means that the introduction of your persuasive text is the most important paragraph of the text as it introduces the arguments and provides any background information needed to the reader.
+The introduction of your persuasive text is the most important paragraph of the text as it introduces the arguments and provides any background information needed.

-Besides research, writing, editing and proofreading, persuasive texts tend to include some techniques that will help you to present your argument in a convincing way.
+Besides research, writing (hopefully with high modality words!), editing and proofreading, persuasive texts tend to include some techniques that will help you to present your argument in a convincing way.

 RepetitionEmphasises a point and makes a reader pay attention to it.